Taichung City Library Waipu Branch

 Taichung City Library Waipu Branch Introduction

-The Waipu Branch stands on Section 3, Jiahou Road, characterized by its white main structure with a vertically segmented design.
-The facade, featuring a neat row of windows, has earned it the nickname "Little White House."
-It resembles a set of well-placed books on a shelf, waiting for the public to appreciate and browse.
-The exterior architecture of the Waipu Branch employs a vertically segmented design that echoes the pastoral impression of Waipu, with large glass curtain walls incorporating the vast greenery and the distant views of Flame Mountain and Anvil Mountain, allowing visitors to fully experience the leisurely connection with the mountains.
-The first floor's senior-friendly area is specially arranged with sofas, reading tables, and appropriately sized bookshelves to create a cozy living room atmosphere for the elderly to read comfortably.
-The children's reading area uses creative design and vibrant colors to construct a joyful reading environment.
-Ascending the spiral staircase along the book wall to the second and third floors, minimalist wooden furniture combined with a floor-to-ceiling window showcasing distant mountain scenery provides a sense of happiness in reading, immersed in both literature and nature.
-Text provided by Taichung Public Library.
+The Waipu Branch stands on Section 3 of Jiahou Road, with a white main structure characterized by a vertically segmented design.
+The facade's streamlined windows earn it the nickname "Little White Palace."
+It resembles well-placed books on a shelf, waiting for the public to appreciate and browse.
+The exterior design of the Waipu Branch echoes the pastoral impressions of Waipu with its vertical and staggered segments, while large glass facades incorporate the expansive green scenery, along with the distant Flaming Mountains and Iron Anvil Mountain, allowing visitors to fully enjoy the leisurely experience of reading accompanied by the mountains.
+The first-floor senior area is specially decorated with sofas, communal reading tables, and appropriately high bookshelves to create a living room atmosphere, ensuring that older adults can read comfortably and freely.
+The children's reading area uses clever designs and color blocks to create a joyful reading space.
+Ascending the spiral staircase along the book wall leads to the second and third floors, where minimalist wooden furniture combined with large windows featuring distant mountain views evoke a sense of happiness in reading.
+Text provided by Taichung City Public Library.

 Recommended Hotel Bookings